 The hidden costs of SaaS and how to avoid them

 There is a SaaS for everything, accessible from anywhere and at any time, but at what cost?
 Software-as-a-service platforms are convenient, easy to use, and might appear cheap at first.
 However, SaaS spending can get out of hand quickly and remain unnoticed.
-As much as 60% of IT leaders are reported to be unaware of all cloud applications used in their organisation.

 Don’t get me wrong.
 SaaS applications are essential.
 Getting this article written and published involved using at least five SaaS platforms: a certain online word processor, a writing assistant, an SEO tool, a graphic design platform, and a content management system.